 IEEE 754 defines five basic types of floating-point exceptions: invalid operation, division by zero, overflow, underflow and inexact.
 The first three (invalid, division, and overflow) are sometimes collectively called common exceptions.
 These exceptions can seldom be ignored when they occur.
-The ieee_handler(3m) man page explains an easy way to trap on common exceptions only.
+The ieee\handler(3M) man page explains an easy way to trap on common exceptions only.
 The other two exceptions (underflow and inexact) are seen more often.
 In fact, most floating-point operations incur the inexact exception.
 These exceptions can usually, though not always, be safely ignored.
-Oracle Solaris Studio 12.4 C, C++, and f77 compilers disable all IEEE traps by default.
+Oracle Developer Studio 12.6 C, C++, and f77 compilers disable all IEEE traps by default.
 The f95 compiler enables traps for the common exceptions by default.
 754-standard conforming can be restored by compiling with f95 -ftrap=none.

-Table 4-1 condenses information found in IEEE Standard 754.
-It describes the five floatingpoint exceptions and the default response of an IEEE arithmetic environment when these exceptions are raised.
+Table 31, "IEEE Floating-Point Exceptions," on page 66 condenses information found in IEEE Standard 754.
+It describes the five floating-point exceptions and the default response of an IEEE arithmetic environment when these exceptions are raised.